 You have to update the latest libraries on your build.gradle (app) file.

 Currently, I don’t have access to any production app, that’s why I am using this video’s screenshots.
 And try to explain this.
 Yeah sure, you can watch this video to get a better understanding.

 In some cases, you may have seen a graph.
 As you know that graph always is seen as good when analyzing something.

 Well, you may have seen these options below.
-You can stop the experiment, you can duplicate the experiment, or you can roll out these setting to the entire app.
+You can stop the experiment, you can duplicate the experiment, or you can roll out these settings to the entire app.

 That’s it for this tutorial.
-Hope you enjoyed it.
+I hope you enjoyed it.